1 – PURPOSE

 - Management and administration of ongoing events and offerings

-- Promotion of safety and security in properties where WGA hold events
+- Promotion of safety and security in properties where WGH hold events

 3.4 – Marketing

-- such information is related to the purpose for which WGA originally collected your personal information; or
+- such information is related to the purpose for which WGH originally collected your personal information; or

 - when otherwise permitted to do so under relevant laws or